 (iii) the execution, delivery and performance of this Agreement and each Transaction are within its powers, have been duly authorized by all necessary action and do not violate any of the terms and conditions in its governing documents, any contracts to which it is a party or any law, rule, regulation, order or the like applicable to it;

-(iv) this Agreement, each Transaction and each other document executed and delivered in accordance with this Agreement constitutes its legally valid and binding obligation enforceable against it in accordance with its terms; subject to any Equitable Defenses;
+(iv) this Agreement, and each other document executed and delivered in accordance with this Agreement constitutes its legally valid and binding obligation enforceable against it in accordance with its terms; subject to any Equitable Defenses;

 (v) it is not Bankrupt and there are no proceedings pending or being contemplated by it or, to its knowledge, threatened against it which would result in it being or becoming Bankrupt;

-(vi) there is not pending or, to its knowledge, threatened against it or any of its Affiliates any legal proceedings that could materially adversely affect its ability to perform its obligations under this Agreement and each Transaction;
+(vi) there is not pending or, to its knowledge, threatened against it any legal proceedings that could materially adversely affect its ability to perform its obligations under this Agreement ;

-(vii) no Event of Default or Potential Event of Default with respect to it has occurred and is continuing and no such event or circumstance would occur as a result of its entering into or performing its obligations under this Agreement and each Transaction;
+(vii) no Event of Default or Potential Event of Default with respect to it has occurred and is continuing and no such event or circumstance would occur as a result of its entering into or performing its obligations under this Agreement ;

-(viii) it is acting for its own account, has made its own independent decision to enter into this Agreement and each Transaction and as to whether this Agreement and each such Transaction is appropriate or proper for it based upon its own judgment, is not relying upon the advice or recommendations of the other Party in so doing, and is capable of assessing the merits of and understanding, and understands and accepts, the terms, conditions and risks of this Agreement and each Transaction;
+(viii) it is acting for its own account, has made its own independent decision to enter into this Agreement and as to whether this Agreement is appropriate or proper for it based upon its own judgment, is not relying upon the advice or recommendations of the other Party in so doing, and is capable of assessing the merits of and understanding, and understands and accepts, the terms, conditions and risks of this Agreement ;

 (ix) it is a “forward contract merchant” within the meaning of the United States Bankruptcy Code;

-(x) it has entered into this Agreement and each Transaction in connection with the conduct of its business and it has the capacity or ability to make or take delivery of all Product(s) referred to in the Transaction to which it is a Party;
+(x) it has entered into this Agreement in connection with the conduct of its business and it has the capacity or ability to make or take delivery of all Product(s) referred to in this Agreement ;

-(xi) with respect to each Transaction involving the purchase or sale of a Product(s), it is a producer, processor, commercial user or merchant handling the Product(s), and it is entering into such Transaction for purposes related to its business as such; and
+(xi) with respect to this Agreement involving the purchase or sale of a Product(s), it is a producer, processor, commercial user or merchant handling the Product(s), and it is entering into this Agreement for purposes related to its business as such; and

-(x) the material economic terms of each Transaction are subject to individual negotiation by the Parties.

 36. Indemnity: Each Party shall indemnify, defend and hold harmless from and against any Claims arising from or out of any event, circumstance, act or incident first occurring or existing during the period when risk and title to the Product(s) is vested in such Party as provided in Section 9, unless such event, circumstance, act or incident would not have occurred but for the sole negligence of the Party otherwise entitled to indemnification.

 37. Exhibits: The following exhibits are attached to and made a part of this Agreement: